typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ts/using-ts-effectively.md

 Ember makes heavy use of string-based APIs to allow for a high degree of dynamicism.
 With some limitations, you can nonetheless use TypeScript very effectively to get auto-complete/IntelliSense as well as to accurately type-check your applications.

-The "Update" sequence in the Typing Your Ember has detailed explanations and guides for getting good type-safety for Ember's string-based APIs, e.g. the use of `get` and `set`, service and controller injection, Ember Data models and lookups
+The "Update" sequence in Chris Krycho’s [Typing Your Ember blog post series][typing-your-ember] has detailed explanations and guides for getting good type-safety for Ember's string-based APIs, e.g. the use of `get` and `set`, service and controller injection, Ember Data models and lookups

 - [Part 1][pt1]: A look at normal Ember objects, "arguments" to components (and controllers), and service (or controller) injections.
 - [Part 2][pt2]: Class properties — some notes on how things differ from the `Ember.Object` world.